Ircama/ELM327-emulator/README.md

 Sample usage: `obd_dictionary -i /dev/ttyUSB0 -c car.csv -o AurisOutput.py -v -p 10 -d 1 -n mycar`

-*obd_dictionary* exploits the [command discovery feature](https://python-obd.readthedocs.io/en/latest/Connections/#supported_commands) of *python-OBD* which autopopulates the set of builtin commands supported by the vehicle through [queries](https://github.com/brendan-w/python-OBD/blob/8f4a55cd04170d006eb7d1d774fb4bacb1c6282f/obd/obd.py#L102) performed within the [connection phase](https://github.com/brendan-w/python-OBD/blob/8f4a55cd04170d006eb7d1d774fb4bacb1c6282f/obd/obd.py#L65).
+*obd_dictionary* exploits the [command discovery feature](https://python-obd.readthedocs.io/en/latest/Connections/#supported_commands) of *python-OBD*, which autopopulates the set of builtin commands supported by the vehicle through [queries](https://github.com/brendan-w/python-OBD/blob/8f4a55cd04170d006eb7d1d774fb4bacb1c6282f/obd/obd.py#L102) performed within the [connection phase](https://github.com/brendan-w/python-OBD/blob/8f4a55cd04170d006eb7d1d774fb4bacb1c6282f/obd/obd.py#L65).
 Optionally, this set can be further enriched with a list of custom PIDs included in an input csv file in [Torque CSV Format](https://torque-bhp.com/wiki/PIDs).
 The autopopulation feature can be disabled with `-x` option.

 The command allows all the python-OBD interface settings (see `-B`, `-T`, `-C`, `-F`, `-P` command-line options) and a dry-run flag (`-r`), which is very useful to test the OBDII connection.